Information security: Authorization

 After a person, program or computer has successfully been identified and authenticated then it must be determined what informational resources they are permitted to access and what actions they will be allowed to perform (run, view, create, delete, or change).
 This is called authorization.
 Authorization to access information and other computing services begins with administrative policies and procedures.
 The policies prescribe what information and computing services can be accessed, by whom, and under what conditions.
 The access control mechanisms are then configured to enforce these policies.
 Different computing systems are equipped with different kinds of access control mechanisms.
 Some may even offer a choice of different access control mechanisms.
 The access control mechanism a system offers will be based upon one of three approaches to access control, or it may be derived from a combination of the three approaches.

 The non-discretionary approach consolidates all access control under a centralized administration.
 The access to information and other resources is usually based on the individuals function (role) in the organization or the tasks the individual must perform.
 The discretionary approach gives the creator or owner of the information resource the ability to control access to those resources.
 In the mandatory access control approach, access is granted or denied basing upon the security classification assigned to the information resource.

 Examples of common access control mechanisms in use today include role-based access control, available in many advanced database management systems; simple file permissions provided in the UNIX and Windows operating systems; Group Policy Objects provided in Windows network systems; and Kerberos, RADIUS, TACACS, and the simple access lists used in many firewalls and routers.

 To be effective, policies and other security controls must be enforceable and upheld.
 Effective policies ensure that people are held accountable for their actions.
 The U.S. Treasury's guidelines for systems processing sensitive or proprietary information, for example, states that all failed and successful authentication and access attempts must be logged, and all access to information must leave some type of audit trail.

 Also, the need-to-know principle needs to be in effect when talking about access control.
 This principle gives access rights to a person to perform their job functions.
 This principle is used in the government when dealing with difference clearances.
 Even though two employees in different departments have a top-secret clearance, they must have a need-to-know in order for information to be exchanged.
 Within the need-to-know principle, network administrators grant the employee the least amount of privilege to prevent employees from accessing more than what they are supposed to.
-Need-to-know helps to enforce the confidentiality-integrity-availability triad.
-Need-to-know directly impacts the confidential area of the triad.
+Need-to-know helps to enforce the confidentiality-integrity-availability triad and directly impacts the confidential area of the triad.